abhinavchadaga/lyric-finder/README.md

 ## Building and running the application

-Lyric-Finder is built using CMake.
+Parallel-Lyric-Finder is built using CMake.
 Use docker to build and run the application.

 The `lyric-finder-server` executable supports the following command line arguments: \
 | Argument | Description |